 There are many regional versions of hot pot throughout China.
 What makes one different from another is the broth and the specific meats used.
-In colder Northern China, lamb is a common choice.
+In colder northern China, lamb is a common choice.
 Cantonese hot pot, on the other hand, is heavy on fresh seafood, including live shrimp, oysters, and squid.
 Mongolian-style hot pot is known for its flavorful broth, which contains ingredients like goji berries, jujubes, and a mix of herbs.
 The city of Chongqing is famous for its use of Sichuan peppercorns and other mouth-numbing ingredients.
-(And that's just China—there's a whole world of other hot pot traditions, like Japan's shabu-shabu, Thailand's Thai suki, and more.)
+(And that's just China—there's a whole world of other hot-pot traditions, like Japan's shabu-shabu, Thailand's suki, and more.)

 Let's get hot-pot hopping!

-Other than that, all you need are some basic accessories: chopsticks (different sets for dipping in the communal pot and eating), mini tongs, small strainers, spoons, shallow bowls for eating, and small bowls for dipping sauces.
+Other than that, all you need is some basic accessories: chopsticks (different sets for dipping in the communal pot and eating), mini tongs, small strainers, spoons, shallow bowls for eating, and small bowls for dipping sauces.

 Here's how to prep some of my favorite ingredients.